|Multihazard Mitigation Council Projects|

 About the Council

-As a follow-on to the report, MMC with CFIRE is proposing to conduct a Phase 1 study with volunteer stakeholders to develop an incentivization model that can be implemented nationwide to support resilience.
+Also, as a follow-on to the incentivization reports, MMC with CFIRE is proposing to conduct a Phase 1 study with volunteer stakeholders to develop an incentivization model that can be implemented nationwide to support resilience.
 Phase 2 will consist of a hands-on pilot study in a selected state and one or more communities.

 To find out more about serving on one or more subcommittees, please see the contact information.